(Article Updated April 12, 2019)

 - FICO judges all late payments the same, but Vantage dings a late payment on a mortgage loan more than any other type of credit.

-How you can get the best credit score overall
+How you can get the best credit score possible

 Both FICO and Vantage consider the same criteria to determine your credit score – the information in your credit reports – but they weight the criteria slightly differently.
 They both, however, issue a score between 300 and 850.
 The higher your score with both, the better.

-Payment history is the most important factor in your your FICO and Vantage credit scores.
-Next for FICO is amounts owed, and then length of credit history, credit mix, and new credit.
+Payment history is the most important factor in your FICO and Vantage credit scores.
+Factors with the greatest impact on the FICO score include amounts owed, and then length of credit history, credit mix, and new credit.
 For Vantage, age and type of credit and percentage of credit used are considered next after payment history.
 Your total balances are then considered followed by recent credit inquiries and available credit.

-To get the best credit score and land the most favorable interest rate from lenders, make sure you always pay your bills on time, are not overextended on your debts, keep your accounts open – even if you aren’t using them – to improve your credit history, have both credit cards and installment loans, and refrain from opening new credit accounts just before you apply for a loan.
+To get the best credit score possible and land the most favorable interest rate from lenders, make sure you always pay your bills on time, are not overextended on your debts, keep your accounts open – even if you aren’t using them – to improve your credit history, have both credit cards and installment loans, and refrain from opening new credit accounts just before you apply for a loan.
 If you follow this advice, you should have a high credit score no matter which scoring system or credit-reporting agency lenders use.
+You should also get a free annual credit report from a reputable source to check for any errors.

 When your credit score is in tip-top shape and you’re ready to buy a home, speak with a loanDepot Licensed Lending Officer to get pre-approved for a home loan and start your home search today.